illiaocean/osu-cs467-web2/readme.md

 # Running Locally

-cd to project folder and install dependencies:
+1. cd to project folder and install dependencies:
 * npm i

-`request` is defined as a peer-dependency and thus has to be installed separately:
+2. request is defined as a peer-dependency and thus has to be installed separately:
-`npm install --save request`
+* npm install --save request
-`npm install --save request-promise`
+* npm install --save request-promise

-run node server:
+3. run node server:
-`node app.js`
+* node app.js

-Then open `localhost:3000` in your browser of choice.
+4. open `localhost:3000` in your browser of choice.
+5. enter a URL into the web-scraper form and run the program
+6. results will be shown on a graphical model which illustrate all sites visited by our web crawler.